William Optics FLT-123 ( APM LZOS

 The Starlight

-remaining smooth and progressive and free of image shift.
-The focuser body has
+and progressive and free of image shift.
+The focuser body has a large brass

-a large brass lock-knob on top which you only need with heavy gear; it is
+lock-knob on top which you only need with heavy gear; it is progressive and

 Another nice

-3.5” focusers, but has the advantage that you can easily remove the whole
+APM version, but has the advantage that you can easily remove the whole focuser

-focuser body, shortening the OTA for travel.
-Starlight sell a blanking plate to
+body, shortening the OTA for travel.
+Starlight sell a blanking plate to seal

 Mounting